 Graduates of this qualification will be able to:

 - An understanding of relevant Health and Safety requirements and safety culture, when carrying out engineering tasks

 - Numeracy, literacy, and visualisation skills to perform engineering tasks

 - Perform a defined range of engineering tasks according to instructions using relevant materials, tools, and equipment

 - Set up and carry out a single process engineering job according to instructions

-- Apply an understanding of effective and efficient processes and principles to the engineering jobs being undertaken
+- An understanding of effective and efficient processes and principles to the engineering jobs being undertaken

 - Take responsibility for the appropriate quality of own engineering work and make corrections as required